-Snowflake provides the most flexible solution to support your data lake strategy, with a cloud-built architecture that can meet a wide range of unique business requirements.
+The Snowflake Data Cloud provides the most flexible solution to support your data lake strategy, with a cloud-built architecture that can meet a wide range of unique business requirements.
 By mixing and matching design patterns, you can unleash the full potential of your data.
 With Snowflake, you can:

 - Ensure data governance and security features, ensuring protection and compliance, especially crucial when data is stored in existing cloud data lake